FORWRDFORWRDHQ

 Head-heavy paddles store more kinetic energy in the hitting zone, creating more power on contact.
 But they also require more effort to maneuver, especially on quick defensive shots.

 Handle-heavy paddles improve maneuverability but sacrifice some power potential.
-The weight distribution affects the paddle's moment of inertia — how much energy it takes to accelerate the paddle head through the swing.
+The weight distribution affects the paddle's moment of Inertia — how much energy it takes to accelerate the paddle HEAD through the swing.

 Swing weight captures this better than static weight, explaining why some 8.4-ounce paddles feel lighter than 7.9-ounce models.